Motorcycle Accident Attorney Located in Beaufort South Carolina

 - Traffic-scanning errors by the other vehicle drivers contributed to 70 percent of crashes (in other words, not paying enough attention to other vehicles and your blind spots).

 - A failure by the other vehicle driver was the primary contributing factor in 51 percent of crashes.

-A recent report on motorcycle crashes by the National Transportation Safety Board listed four of the most common causes of motorcycle crashes as:
+A recent report on motorcycle crashes by the National Transportation Safety Board listed four of the most common causes of motorcycle crashes:

-- Another vehicle turning in front of the motorcycle
+- Another vehicle turns in front of the motorcycle

-- A motorcycle falling on the roadway to avoid a collision with another vehicle
+- A motorcycle fell on the roadway to avoid a collision with another vehicle

 - Sideswipes involving a motorcycle and another vehicle